 “Comptroller Pratt agreed she should have abstained and that the responsibility for the voting oversight ultimately rests with her,” the report said.

 But Cumming cast Pratt’s previous explanation to Baltimore Fishbowl about the vote as “unclear.”
-While the abstentions list did not have periods in “A.M.E.” and the agenda did, as Pratt described, no employees her announcement before the Nov.
-1, 2017 that she would abstain from voting.
+While the abstentions list did not have periods in “A.M.E.” and the agenda did, as Pratt described, no employees remember her announcement before the Nov.
+1, 2017 vote that she would abstain.

 “The confusion around the process by which abstentions are to be made and to whom the responsibility falls to ensure the comptroller abstains from conflicts of interest, led to the comptroller’s vote for the sale,” the report said.